 Fitness Programs offered by North Vancouver Recreation & Culture

-Our partner, North Vancouver Recreation & Culture, operates the Fitness Centre and a majority of the fitness classes offered at Parkgate Community Centre.
+Our partner, North Vancouver Recreation & Culture, operates the Fitness Centre and the majority of the fitness classes offered at Parkgate Community Centre.
 Follow the link for a full list of Registered Fitness Programs and Drop-in Fitness Classes offered by North Vancouver Recreation & Culture.
 Find your favorite in the Adult fitness classes or try one of the 50+ or 55+ classes or programs.

 Click on the links for more information on North Vancouver Recreation and Culture memberships: